-The Mayor of London is pushing to land an NFL team and a Super Bowl for his city
+The mayor of London is pushing to land an NFL team and a Super Bowl for his city

 Sadiq Khan has some very high NFL hopes for London

-The NFL has been playing regular-season games in England since 2007, and if the Mayor of London gets his way, the city might soon land an even bigger game.
+The NFL has been playing regular-season games in England since 2007, and if the mayor of London gets his way, the city might soon land an even bigger game.

-During a recent interview with Talksport, London mayor Sadiq Khan said that he'd like to see a Super Bowl awarded to his city at some point in the near future.
+During a recent interview with Talksport, London mayor Sadiq Khan said that he would like to see a Super Bowl awarded to his city at some point in the near future.
 Khan is also hoping to that the NFL will award a franchise to London.

 "I've been saying since the first day I became mayor my ambition is to have more American football games in London and ultimately for there to be a franchise there and, dare I say it, even the Super Bowl," Khan said.
 "I met recently one of the owners of the Jacksonville Jaguars, Shahid Khan.
 I've met the NFL commissioner on a number of occasions, most recently at the game at Twickenham this year and my team is working very closely with the NFL."